-CEC can be established only at the level of the local self-government unit, which significantly limits the possibility of uniting citizens to benefit the community in Croatia.
-In Austria or Hungary, such geographical limitation for CECs does not exist, CECs can be formed and operated nation-wide; the location of generation and consumption units of its members can be in any grid areas within national borders.
+CECs can be established only at the level of the local self-government unit, which significantly limits the possibility of uniting citizens to benefit the community in Croatia.
+In Austria or Hungary, such geographical limitation for CECs does not exist, CECs can be formed and operated nation-wide; the locations of the generation and consumption units of their members can be in any grid areas within national borders.